CapstoneTeamA/Mobile-Test-Runner-for-Jama/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/CapstoneTeamA/Mobile-Test-Runner-for-Jama/blob/master/LICENSE) file for details.

-Various icons rousourced from [Natalia Jacquier](https://www.iconfinder.com/natuke)
+Various icons resourced from [Natalia Jacquier](https://www.iconfinder.com/natuke)

 ## Acknowledgements